Volunteer Tracking Systems

 These databases claim to protect volunteers, but often operate with limited transparency.

 Many participants are unaware that they are being entered into a private registry—or that their screening data (even when no drug is taken) may be stored for decades.
-Labeling individuals as professional participants; has no legal basis and violates fundamental research ethics principles outlined in the Belmont Report (1979).

 HVA’s Commitment